wrt1900ac/opensource/README.md

-Run "./scripts/feeds update -a" to get all the latest package definitions defined in feeds.conf / feeds.conf.default respectively and "./scripts/feeds install -a" to install symlinks of all of them into package/feeds/.
+Run "./scripts/feeds update -a" to get all the latest package definitions defined in feeds.conf / feeds.conf.default respectively

+Run "./scripts/feeds install -a" to install symlinks of all of them into package/feeds/.

 Use "make menuconfig" to configure your image.